 Italian Chicken Sausage Mix

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 450 degrees.
 Line a baking sheet with foil.
-Wash and dry all produce. • Halve, peel, and cut onion into ½-inchthick wedges.
+Wash and dry produce. • Halve, peel, and cut onion into ½-inch-thick wedges.
 Cut tomato into ½-inchthick wedges.
-Peel garlic; place in the center of a small piece of foil; drizzle with olive oil and season with salt and pepper.
+Peel garlic and place in the center of a small piece of foil; drizzle with olive oil and season with salt and pepper.
 Cinch into a packet.

 • Toss onion and tomato on prepared baking sheet with a drizzle of olive oil, half the Italian Seasoning (you’ll use the rest later), salt, and pepper.
 Arrange tomato wedges skin sides down.
 Place foil packet with garlic on same sheet. • Roast on top rack until browned and tender, 12-15 minutes.

 • Once veggies and garlic are done, transfer to a plate.
-Carefully remove and discard foil.
+Carefully discard foil lining and packet.
 Wipe off any excess oil from sheet. • Place flatbreads on same sheet and return to top rack until lightly toasted, 5-7 minutes.
 (For 4 servings, divide between 2 sheets and toast on top and middle racks; swap rack positions halfway through toasting.)